Gender and Migration Initiatives

 In 2018 the GMI piloted SGBV prevention workshops with migrant youth in the Baltimore, and Washington DC areas.

-Stand Up for Migrant Women and Girls
+Stand Up for Women and Girls

 GET INVOLVED NOW